About the Universal Influenza Vaccine Technology Landscape

 The scope of investigational vaccine technologies included in the Landscape includes potentially universal, broadly protective, and next-generation influenza vaccines, which are defined in the Influenza Vaccine R&D Roadmap as follows:

-CIDRAP is developing the Landscape with support from the Global Funders Consortium for Universal Influenza Vaccine Development, which was established in 2017 with funding from the Bill & Melinda Gates Foundation.
+CIDRAP initiated development of the Landscape with support from the Global Funders Consortium for Universal Influenza Vaccine Development (2019-2024) and currently receives support from the Collaborative Influenza Vaccine Innovation Centers (CIVICs), US National Institute of Allergy and Infectious Diseases (NIAID).
 The goal is to compile, curate, and maintain information on universal influenza vaccine technologies and share the information online in a publicly accessible location.
 As an academic unit operating independently within the University of Minnesota, with no conflicts of interest regarding any influenza vaccine R&D activities or outcomes, CIDRAP serves as a neutral platform for gathering and analyzing influenza vaccine data.
 CIDRAP is developing and maintaining the Landscape in parallel with the ongoing IVR Initiative monitoring, evaluation, and adjustment effort.

 Advisory Working Group